-Fig. 2.
-Cross-section of the dome of the church of Santa Maria di Monteverginella in Naples.
+Figure 2: Cross-section of the dome of the church of Santa Maria di Monteverginella in Naples.

-Fig. 3.
-Top, side and 3D views of the optimal reinforcement patterns of a masonry dome with FRP/FRCM strips of 0.34 mm thickness (marked in red), under different loading conditions. (a)-(c): Vertical loading. (d)-(f): Seismic loading in the +x-direction. (g)-(i): Combined vertical loading and seismic loading in two perpendicular directions.
-(For interpretation of the references to colour in this figure legend, the reader is referred to the web version of this article.)
+Figure 3: Top, side and 3D views of the optimal reinforcement patterns of a masonry dome with FRP/FRCM strips of thickness 0.34 mm (marked in red), under different loading conditions. (a)-(c): Vertical loading. (d)-(f): Seismic loading in the +x-direction. (g)-(i): Combined vertical loading and seismic loading in two perpendicular directions.

-under combo vertical and seismic loading is 578 mm (cf. Fig. 3g-i).
-The compressed members of the internal resisting mechanism of the dome are mainly composed of meridian-shaped struts (Fig. 3a-c), which are combined with diagonal struts in presence of seismic loading (Fig. 3d-i).
-The results in Fig. 3 are in agreement with the frequent observations of 'meridional' (or 'orange-slice') crack patterns in unreinforced masonry domes (refer, e.g., to [41,44] and references therein).
+The 'combo' loading condition combining vertical loading and seismic loading in two perpendicular directions returns polar-symmetric, parallel reinforcements with width increasing downward (Figs. 3g-i).
+It is worth noting that the FRP/FRCM reinforcements corresponding to seismic loading have markedly larger widths than those corresponding to vertical loading (compare Figs. 3a-c with Figs. 3g-i).
+The width of the top hoop reinforcements under vertical loading is about 100 mm (cf. Fig. 3a-c), while that of the central hoop reinforcements under combo seismic loading is 578 mm (cf. Fig. 3g-i).
+The compressed members of the internal resisting mechanism of the dome are mainly composed of meridian-shaped struts (Figs. 3a-c), which are associated with diagonal struts in presence of seismic loading (Figs. 3d-i).
+The results in Fig. 3 are in agreement with the frequent observations of 'meridional' (or 'orange-slice') crack patterns in unreinforced masonry domes (refer, e.g, to [41, 44] and references therein).